Overview

 DegreeView analyzes college course catalogs and presents them in a

-downloadable files.
+tables, visualizations, and downloadable files.

-courses at a schools catalog a little bit more interesting.
+schools catalog a little bit more interesting.

 The first version focused on visualizing degree plans at UT